uw-dims/dims-finalreport/docs/source/enhancements.rst

 footprint, since the PRISEM project on which DIMS was to be built was built that way.

-In the long term, a solution that falls within the gap between a single server rack with custom ``Makefile`` and scripts and something as complex as Openstack or AWS CloudFormation is desired.
-This could be Terraform with custom provisioners (though this would require specific programming expertise to implement properly.)

 In September of 2015, well into the DIMS project, Hashicorp came out with "otto" and "nomad". [#otto1]_ These looked promising, but were immature and looked costly to implement.
 In August 2016, Hashicorp announced they were decommissioning and